novaphotos/nova-ios-sdk/README.md

 You can read the status of `flashService.status` at any time.

-Alternatively, you can observe when the status changes:
+You can observe when the status changes, using standard Objective-C key-value-observing, or this convenience method:

 ```objective-c
 [flashService observeStatus:^ (NVFlashServiceStatus status) {